People with epilepsy may have general seizures, which affect the entire surface of the brain, or partial seizures.

 - Falling down

 - Loss of consciousness

 - Loss of bladder control

 Causes and Risk Factors

-Children are more likely than adults to develop the disorder from an unknown cause.
-A family history of epilepsy may sometimes be a factor, although experts are not sure how the disease is passed from parent to child.
+Children are more likely than adults to develop epilepsy.
+The reason for this is not known.
+A family history of epilepsy may sometimes be a factor.
+Experts are not sure how the disease is passed from parent to child.